emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  A comma separated list of Kafka <code>host[:port]</code> endpoints to bootstrap the client.
+  A comma separated list of Kafka `host[:port]` endpoints to bootstrap the client.
 Default port number is 9092.

 **bridges.kafka_consumer.$name.connect_timeout**